boblemaire/IoTaWatt/Docs/integrators.rst

-To develop the individual total imported and exported energy values, IoTaWatt needs to process the detail measurements to accumulate the sums of the individual positive and negative values, and to save them as a monotonic series that can be used in output Scripts.
+To develop the individual total imported and exported energy values, IoTaWatt needs to process the detail measurements to accumulate the sums of the individual positive and negative values, and to save each as a monotonic series that can be used in output Scripts.
 That's what integrators do.

 How they work